fahad69/-Parallel_computing_project/README.md

 - The master process will inform the user when the entire job has been completed.
 - The master process will compare the matrix multiplication output with the output of the serial matrix multiplication program and print if the two outputs are the same or not.

-Refer to Figure 2 in the project description for a sample output.

-## Note

-The use of a Beowulf Cluster is mandatory for this project.
-Ensure that the machine names printed by each process clearly indicate that the program is executing on multiple machines.
-Failure to demonstrate the project using a Beowulf Cluster will result in a score of 0.